 The service enables value chain optimization from residents and apartments to heat production and choice of fuel supply.

 Fortum is a leading clean-energy company providing customers with electricity, heating and cooling, as well as smart solutions for improving resource efficiency.
 Headquartered in Espoo, Finland, Fortum also provides services for the power generation sector, and solutions for consumers so that allows them to make smarter, more well-informed energy choices.

-Fortum employs around 8,000 professionals in the Nordic and Baltic countries, Russia, Poland and India.
-In 2017, their sales were EUR 4.5 billion.
-Fortum is listed on the Helsinki Nasdaq.
+Fortum employs around 9,000 professionals in the Nordic and Baltic countries, Russia, Poland and India.
+In 2018, their sales were EUR 5.2 billion and 57% of their electricity generation was CO2 free.
+Fortum's share is listed on Nasdaq Helsinki.